CQC We and I Statements

 - 15. Making complaints

-People with care and support needs may decide to move home just like anyone else, such as to be closer to family or to pursue education or employment opportunities, or because they want to live in another area.
-Where they do decide to move to a new area and as a result their ordinary residence status changes (see Ordinary Residence chapter), it is important to ensure that care and support is in place during the move, so the person’s wellbeing is maintained.
+People with care and support needs may decide to move home just like anyone else, for example to be closer to family or to pursue education or employment opportunities, or simply because they want to live in another area.
+Where they do decide to move to a new local authority area their ordinary residence status will change (see Ordinary Residence chapter) and it is important to ensure that care and support is in place during the move, so the person’s wellbeing is maintained.

-In circumstances where a person is receiving local authority support and moves within their current local authority (for example, moving between homes in the same area), they would remain ordinarily resident within that authority and it must continue to meet their needs.
+In circumstances where a person who is receiving local authority support moves within their current local authority (for example, moving between homes in the same area), they remain ordinarily resident within that authority and it must continue to meet their needs.
 Where the person chooses to live in a different local authority area, the local authority that is currently arranging care and support and the authority to which they are moving must work together to ensure that there is no interruption to the person’s care and support.

-The continuity of care chapter sets out the process local authorities must follow to ensure that the person’s care and support continues, without disruption, during and after the move.
-These procedures also apply where the person’s carer is receiving support and will continue to care for the adult after they have moved.
-In addition to meeting their responsibilities in these sections, the local authority has other responsibilities that apply during this process (see the chapters on Promoting Wellbeing, Preventing, Reducing or Delaying Needs, Information and Advice, Integration, Cooperation and Partnerships, Assessment, Eligibility and Care and Support Planning).
+This chapter sets out the process local authorities must follow to ensure that the person’s care and support continues, without disruption, during and after the move.
+These procedures also apply where the person’s carer is receiving support and will continue to be require support after the move.
+In addition to meeting the responsibilities set out in this chapter, the current local authority has other responsibilities that continue to apply during this process (see the chapters on Promoting Wellbeing, Preventing, Reducing or Delaying Needs, Information and Advice, Integration, Cooperation and Partnerships, Assessment, Eligibility and Care and Support Planning).